waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 ### Issue with our prediction model

-Unfortunately, our machine learning model does not hold the answer to our core question - out of the box it will not help us optimize individual production parameters to improve our quality score.
+Unfortunately, our machine learning model does not hold the answer to our core question:
+Out of the box it will not help us optimize individual production parameters to improve our quality score $$\verb!QA!$$.

 Let's see why that is.